Idaho: Politics

 After the Civil War, many Midwestern and Southern Democrats moved to the Idaho Territory.
-As a result, the early territorial legislatures were solidly Democrat-controlled.
+As a result, the early territorial legislatures were solidly controlled by Democrats.
 In contrast, most of the territorial governors were appointed by Republican presidents and were Republicans.
-This led to sometimes-bitter clashes between the two parties, including a range war with the Democrats backing the sheepherders and the Republicans the cattlemen, which ended in the "Diamondfield" Jack Davis murder trial.
-In the 1880s, Republicans became more prominent in local politics.
+This led to sometimes-bitter clashes between the two parties, including a range war with the Democrats backing the sheepherders and the Republicans backing the cattlemen, which ended in the "Diamondfield" Jack Davis murder trial.
+In the 1880s, Republicans gained prominence in local politics.

-In 1864, Clinton DeWitt Smith removed the territorial seal and the state constitution from a locked safe, and took them to Boise.
+In 1864, Clinton DeWitt Smith removed the territorial seal and the state constitution from a locked safe and took them to Boise.
 This effectively moved the capital from where they were stored (Lewiston, Idaho) to the current capital, Boise.

-Since statehood, the Republican Party has usually been the dominant party in Idaho.
+Since Idaho's statehood, the Republican Party has typically been the dominant party in the state.
 At one time, Idaho had two Democratic parties, one being the mainstream and the other called the Anti-Mormon Democrats, lasting into the early 20th century.
 In the 1890s and early 1900s, the Populist Party enjoyed prominence, while the Democratic Party maintained a brief dominance in the 1930s during the Great Depression.
 Since World War II, most statewide-elected officials have been Republicans, though the Democrats did hold the majority in the House (by one seat) in 1958 and the governorship from 1971 to 1995.